Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles' games this season have gone over 44.5 points 10 of 16 times.
+- Los Angeles and its opponents have combined to put up more than 44.5 points in 10 of 16 games this season.

-- San Francisco has combined with its opponents to score more than 44.5 points in nine of 16 games this season.
+- San Francisco's games have gone over 44.5 points in nine of 16 chances this season.

-- The combined points per game average of the two teams, 52.3, is 7.8 points above Sunday's over/under.
+- The combined points per game average of the two teams, 52.3, is 7.8 points more than Sunday's over/under.

-- This contest's over/under is 1.6 points above the 42.9 these two squads combine to allow per game this season.
+- This contest's total is 1.6 points greater than the 42.9 these two squads combine to surrender per game this season.

-- Rams games this season feature an average total of 49.7 points, a number 5.2 points higher than Sunday's over/under.

 Rams stats and trends

-- Los Angeles has eight wins against the spread in 16 games this year.
+- Los Angeles has played 16 games, with eight wins against the spread.

-- The Rams have been favored by 4.5 points or more eight times this season and are 4-4 ATS in those matchups.
+- The Rams have an ATS record of 4-4 in their eight games as a favorite of 4.5 points or more so far this season.

 - Los Angeles' games this year have hit the over on eight of 16 set point totals (50%).

-- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team records more than 21.3 points.
+- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team scores more than 21.3 points.

-- In games that Los Angeles churns out over 312.8 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles amasses over 312.8 yards, the team is 8-7 against the spread and 12-3 overall.

 - The Rams have turned the ball over 21 times this season, three more turnovers than the 49ers have forced (18).